ntop/PF_RING/doc/modules/napatech.rst

 Note: it is possible to open the same stream from multiple applications at the same time (the slowest consumer will affect the others!).
 Instead it is not possible to open a port multiple times (as the port is reassigned to a new stream every time you open it).
-In case of multiple applications, it is possible to set the host buffer allowance (please refer to the Napatech documentation for this setting) by using the PF_RING_PACKET_CAPTURE environment variable (with a value between 1 and 100, 80 is usually recommended).
+In case of multiple applications, it is possible to set the host buffer allowance (please refer to the Napatech documentation for this setting) by using the PF_RING_PACKET_CAPTURE_PRIO environment variable (with a value between 1 and 100, 80 is usually recommended).

 Streams Configuration